ctl6998/IMLPOINTNET/README.md

-# PCEDNet Training and Prediction Guide

-This repository contains tools for training and predicting with PCEDNet models on point cloud data.
+# IMLPOINTNET

+Interactive Machine Learning with compact network, using for classification task on point cloud

 ## Training
+You need to save your training object in organized directory: path/
+--ply/your.ply
+--lb/your.lb
+--SSM_Challenge-ABC/your.ssm

 **Train (remember to change path in train_pcednet.py + scales + descriptor):**
 By default it accept: